fusioncharts/dev_centre_docs/getting-started/django/your-first-chart-using-django.md

 - Create a `static` folder inside fusioncharts (app) directory.
 Within the static folder, create another folder with the same name as that of the app (`fusioncharts`) and copy all the Javascript files from the downloaded FusionCharts library (`fusioncharts-suite-xt > js`) inside `static>fusioncharts` directory.

-- Create a `template` folder inside the fusioncharts (app) directory.
+- Create a `templates` folder inside the fusioncharts (app) directory.

 The directory structure will look like this: